“You just have to be cheerful about it and not get upset when you get insulted,” said rocket scientist Yvonne Brill.

 - How she’s the “first woman to…”

 We’ve documented lots of instances of the men-are-people and women-are-women phenomenon.
 It’s no wonder it shows up in obituaries too.
 I’m glad that we’re becoming sensitive enough to the issue to notice it and that institutions like the NYT are responsive enough to change the most egregious examples of it.
-Next step: prevention.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+Next step: prevention.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.